Mad-Ax/ScalerController/README.md

 - An understanding of soldering techniques and how to connect microcontrollers to RC equipment and how to correctly wire LEDs
 - Futher requirements to be confirmed as the project progresses

+## Setup Instructions

+to be completed

+## Operation Instructions

+to be completed

+## Known Issues

+#### PPM Timing

+Timing issues can cause some variation in the PPM signal as read.
+This can introduce glitching in the servos and ESC, especially in the centre position.
+If you experience excessive glitching in the center position, increase the deadband range for the analog channels

+**Warning:** Glitching on the throttle channel can cause the truck speed to change when cruise control is on.  **This can even cause the truck to start moving from stationary.**  Make sure your deadband range is correct

 ## Roadmap

 ### Version 0.0.1

 This is the base iteration from which all further work will be built upon.
 There is an existing solution (SCRAPSpeed TruckController) which was built for big rigs, which has much of the code required to get this project off the ground.
-ScalerController will be built on this codebase, changing it where necessary to get the required functionality.
+ScalerController will be built on this codebase, changing it where necessary to get the required functionality

 - ✔Import all code from the TruckController solution
 - ✔Delete any code that relates to unrequired functionality (such as sound)